zhaoyutong43210/CBCT_Scatter_CCMB/CBCT_simu/README.md

 #### Variance Reduction Technique - Fix splitting

+We define the split number of each scattered photons.
+This will increase the simulation efficiency significantly.

 ```
 :start variance reduction:
    scoring type =  forced_detection  # scores photons AIMED at scoring plane